Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Introduction

 \section{Introduction}

-This work develops a flexible and comprehensive model for the photon detection efficiency (PDE) of silicon photomultipliers (SiPMs), which can be applied across their full range of detectable wavelengths and varied operating conditions.
-SiPMs have superseded the photomultiplier tube in many physics applications due to their lower operating voltage, improved radiopurity, compact size and physical durability.
+This work develops a versatile model for the photon detection efficiency (PDE) of silicon photomultipliers (SiPMs), which can be applied across their full range of detectable wavelengths and varied operating conditions.
+SiPMs have superseded the photomultiplier tube in many physics applications due to benefits including lower operating voltage, radiopurity and compact size.
 Devices consist of a pixelated array of Single Photon Avalanche Diodes (SPADs), operated in Geiger mode, which produce a characteristic charge pulse in response to a detected photon.
-SiPMs will be used to detect scintillation light from liquid Argon (LAr) and liquid Xenon (LXe) in noble liquid detectors such as nEXO, SBC, Darkside-20K, DUNE, and DARWIN/XLZD \cite{sbc_snowmass2021, adhikari_nexo_2021, carnesecchi_darkSide_light_2020, sun_sipms_2016, baudis_darwinxlzd_2024}.
-The model presented describes SiPM PDE as a function of wavelength, incident angle, optical medium, temperature and overvoltage using optical data as fixed inputs.
-The model takes device specific input parameters describing the semiconductor junction structure, avalanche probability and optical characteristics of surface material.
+SiPMs are used to detect scintillation light from liquid Argon (LAr) and liquid Xenon (LXe) in current or future noble liquid experiments such as SBC, nEXO, Darkside-20K, DUNE, LEGEND and DARWIN/XLZD \cite{sbc_snowmass2021, adhikari_nexo_2021, carnesecchi_darkSide_light_2020, DUNE_updated, legend_result, baudis_darwinxlzd_2024}.
+A detailed understanding of wavelength and angle dependent PDE is essential for such applications.
+The model presented here describes SiPM PDE as a function of 5 variables: wavelength, incident angle, overvoltage, operating medium and temperature, with device specific parameters as model inputs.
+The inputs describe a simplified semiconductor junction structure, avalanche initiation probabilities, and surface optics characteristics, taking optical data from literature as fixed inputs.